jeremy379/valuestore/README.md

 This package makes it easy to store and retrieve some values.
 Stores values are saved as a json in a file.

+# THis is a fork allowing to use PHP 5.6

 It can be used like this:

 ```php